davelosert/gh-org-license-audit/README.md

 # GitHub Organization License Audit Tool

-This tool is designed to audit the licenses of dependencies in a GitHub organization.
-It's written in Python and uses the `ghastoolkit` library to interact with GitHub's API.
+This GitHub CLI Extension is designed to audit the licenses of dependencies within a GitHub organization.
+It enables you to generate a CSV file containing all packages used within an organization and their corresponding licenses.

 ![Screenshot of an output CSV](./docs/dependencies-csv.png)

+After identifying any unwanted licenses or dependencies, you can utilize the [Dependency Graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) to locate all repositories in your organization that are using these dependencies.

 ## Getting Started